 Our business is inherently subject to global capital market fluctuations and general economic conditions.
 Global market factors, including economic growth rates, inflation, deflation, interest rates, credit spreads, equity prices, real estate markets, energy prices, foreign currency exchange rates, consumer spending, business investment, government spending and the volatility and strength of the capital markets all affect the business and economic environment and, ultimately, the amount and profitability of our business.
-In particular, uncertain economic conditions, volatility and disruptions in global capital markets, such as those that occurred during the 2008 global financial crisis and the ongoing COVID-19 pandemic, can have a material adverse effect on the Group.
+In particular, uncertain economic conditions, volatility and disruptions in global capital markets, such as those that occurred during the 2008 global financial crisis, the ongoing COVID-19 pandemic and rising inflation rates in major economies, can have a material adverse effect on the Group.

 The economic recovery since the 2008 global financial crisis has been slow, with economic growth rates in major economies such as Europe, the United States, Japan and the PRC generally remaining persistently lower than pre-crisis levels.
-Moreover, there are on-going concerns about European sovereign debt levels and the consequences for economic growth and investor confidence in the Eurozone, the prolonged period of uncertainty around the exit of the United Kingdom from the European Union ("Brexit"), the China and United States trade wars, the political gridlock in the United States over government spending and debt levels, the consequences for economic growth and investor confidence in the United States and the conflict between Russia and Ukraine and the sanctions imposed by governments in response.
-On 31 January 2020, the United Kingdom officially exited the European Union following a UK-EU Withdrawal Agreement signed in October 2019.
-The United Kingdom and the European Union had a transition period until 31 December 2020 to negotiate, among others, trade agreements in details.
+Moreover, there are on-going concerns about European sovereign debt levels and the consequences for economic growth and investor confidence in the Eurozone, the prolonged period of uncertainty around the exit of the United Kingdom from the European Union ("Brexit"), the China and United States trade tension, the political gridlock in the United States over government spending and debt levels, the consequences for economic growth and investor confidence in the United States and the conflict between Russia and Ukraine and the sanctions imposed by governments in response.
+On 31 January 2020, the United Kingdom officially exited the European Union following a UK-EU Withdrawal Agreement ("Withdrawal Agreement") signed in October 2019.
+As agreed in the Withdrawal Agreement, a transition period was implemented until 31 December 2020, during which time EU laws and regulations continued to apply broadly as before.
+The UK-EU Trade and Cooperation Agreement ("TCA") was signed on 30 December 2020 and came into force from 1 May 2021.
+The TCA sets out all aspects of the new UK-EU relationship, such as trade, security, areas of ongoing collaboration/cooperation and governance.
 Given the lack of precedent and uncertainty of the negotiation, the effect of Brexit remains uncertain, and Brexit has and may continue to create negative economic impact and increase volatility in the global market.
 The accelerated shift in monetary policy of major economies and the upward shift in interest rate centres will pose challenges to the banking sector in terms of liquidity management, asset allocation and optimisation of the debt structure.